wolfgangasdf/iqp-book/perdiodic-system.md

 We won’t discuss molecules in detail – they are also very important – but the principles are similar to atoms.
 We also do not discuss the atomic core – a whole lot of quantumness is going on there, but surprisingly only knowledge of the number of protons, which is the atomic number $Z$, is sufficient to understand atoms.

 Atoms are neutral, so an atom with atomic number $Z$ has also $Z$ electrons.
-These individual electrons in an atom can be described by the 3 quantum numbers $(n,l,m)$ that we obtained before, the principal energy quantum number $n$ – often called “shell”, the total angular momentum quantum number $\ell$ called “subshell”, and the $z$-projection of the angular momentum $m$.
+These individual electrons in an atom can be described by the 3 quantum numbers $(n,\ell,m)$ that we obtained before, the principal energy quantum number $n$ – often called “shell”, the total angular momentum quantum number $\ell$ called “subshell”, and the $z$-projection of the angular momentum $m$.

 If electrons were bosons, they would all relax into the lowest-energy state (1,0,0) – but they are fermions, and as we have seen before they cannot occupy the same state.
 This is why for an atom with multiple electrons, they occupy different quantum states.
 How does this work?